carlhuda/janus/README.md

 ## Pre-requisites

-The distribution is designed to work with ViM >= 7.3.
+The distribution is designed to work with Vim >= 7.3.

-The distribution also require `ack`, `pep8`, `ctags`, `ruby` and `rake`, for the most comfortable experience, use the gui version of ViM.
+The distribution also require `ack`, `pep8`, `ctags`, `ruby` and `rake`, for the most comfortable experience, use the GUI version of Vim.
 Linux users should install `gvim`, OSX users should install [MacVim](http://code.google.com/p/macvim/), Download it [here](https://github.com/b4winckler/macvim/downloads).